 Tip!
 Your kids will get lots of loot and candy while watching the parade.
 Bring along an empty bag to collect all the goodies!

-5. Quebec Winter Carnival, Canada
+Quebec Winter Carnaval, Canada

 Kids will love meeting the the famed mascot Bonhomme at his ice palace home, watching the Carnaval parade, trying the local maple syrup candy (tire d’erable) and participating in a myriad of winter activities.
 Choose from tubing, horse pulled sleigh rides, snow bowling, ice fishing, dog sledding, tobogganing, skating under the stars and so much more.

 Don’t be shy, don your special Carnaval sash (called the ceinture fléchée) and join the very festive, rosy-cheeked crowd.
 Just remember, it can get very chilly during this festival, so be prepared to dress as if you are hitting a ski hill.

 Tip!
 While the Ice Hotel is a bit of a splurge and books up fully on weekends, they often run specials deals for weeknight stays.

 Al Dhafra Festival, UAE

 Held every December in the Western Region of Abu Dhabi, United Arab Emirates, this event was established 10 years ago to allow Emirati’s to embrace and celebrate their traditional Bedouin culture – often forgotten among the skyscrapers and shopping malls.

 But what has the Arabs flocking to this small corner of the desert is the centrepiece event – the Camel Mazayan – a beauty contest for camels.
-This is no laughing stuff, taken very seriously by the owners there are daily prizes of 4×4’s to be won and some serious cash exchanged – upwards of a million dirhams for the best breeding camels!!
+This is no laughing matter, rather it’s taken very seriously by the owners.
+There are daily prizes of 4×4’s to be won and some serious cash exchanged – upwards of a million dirhams for the best breeding camels!

 It is worth the long drive into the desert for all the family to enjoy this event first hand and get a true taste of what Bedouin life was like.
 Although much of the proceedings are conducted in Arabic, the local representatives couldn’t be more hospitable to overseas visitors, trying to explain the process and making you feel very welcome at their event.

 Palio in Siena, Italy

-The two-hour-long procession in historical costume preceding the race is not to be missed with kids: drums rolling, horse-riders and flag bearers wearing medieval costumes, with colourful banners, lamps, and wall plaques of the 17 districts.
-You can buy your own flag to support your team (“ours” was the Owl!).
+The two-hour-long procession in historical costume preceding the race is not to be missed; drums rolling, horse-riders and flag bearers wearing medieval costumes, with colourful banners, lamps, and wall plaques of the 17 districts.
+You can buy your own flag to support your team (we chose the Owl!).

 Beware also of the shoving after the victory, when everyone rushes to the track.
 That’s why we decided to follow the race on a TV screen, in a café, with a good “gelato”, safely enjoying this incredible and crazy atmosphere!

-Chosen by Virginie Auguste-Dormeuil, Travel with my Kids.
+By Virginie Auguste-Dormeuil, Travel with my Kids.